Category Archives: Attorneys

 United States ex rel.
 Jersey Strong Pediatrics, LLC v.
 Wanaque Convalescent Ctr., No. 14-6651, (D.N.J.) (represented whistleblower in qui tam action alleging that a skilled nursing facility systematically violated Medicaid regulations, resulting in a successful settlement).

-Ashesh Shaw, et al. v.
+Ashesh Shah, et al. v.
 New Jersey Transit Corp., et al., No. SOM-L-000135-23 (N.J.
 Superior Court) (ongoing representation of putative class action involving residents and businesses whose property was destroyed by flooding caused by a disabled NJ Transit train during Hurricane Ida).

 Lopez-Negron v.
 Progressive Cas.
 Ins.
 Co., No. A-3590-17T2 (N.J.
 App.
 Div.
 2019) (represented class of policyholders in first class action to allege that an auto insurer acted in bad faith by requiring the use of Medicare and Medicaid benefits before no-fault benefits, leading to a $3.7 million settlement).